jwhop/BizHawk-Shuffler/README.md

 # BizHawk Event Shuffler

-A fork of Brossentia's BizHawk shuffler that triggers game swaps when the player performs in-game actions (e.g. collecting a ring in Sonic games)
+A fork of Brossentia's BizHawk Shuffler (https://github.com/brossentia/BizHawk-Shuffler) that triggers game swaps when the player performs in-game actions (e.g. collecting a ring in Sonic games)

 Games with events defined in the "Events" folder will switch when said event is triggered.
 All other games will obey the same switch-after-a-random-time-period rules as in Brossentia's original shuffler.